Not all translation service buyers have the same needs. Requirements differ depending on where companies are in their global evolution.

 Some companies elect to come up with elaborate RFPs.
 We’ve seen many of these requests along commentaries by industry pundits about the endless details that should be included in them to help companies in their selection process.
 Often these RFPs are not worth the paper and the ink they take up, let alone the days, weeks and months that companies invest in answering and pouring over them.

 Reality is translation and localization services, while requiring specialized expertise and much attention to detail, do not have to be sold in an over-convoluted way.
-If you are a translation and localization service buyer, here are the two basic factors to consider while making your logical selection.
+If you are a translation and localization service buyer, here are the two basic factors to consider while making your logical selection to avoid complex translations.

 - Is quality of translation important to you?
 If so, hire a translation service company opens in a new window that relies on qualified professional translators, project managers and localization experts that are complemented by technology to facilitate the creation, execution and maintenance of translation assets, such as terminology, translation memory and knowledge bases.
 Avoid suppliers that push technology before professionals, like you avoid the plague!